gazebosim/sdf_tutorials/specify_pose/proposal.md

 <pose>0 ${-body_width/4 - body_space_width/4} ${body_bottom_box_height + body_space_height/2} 0 0</pose>  <!-- Note: Missing zero -->
 ```

-This shows both of the aforementioned issues:
+This shows several of the aforementioned issues:

-1. With several of the poses, it's a tad hard to see the translation vs. rotation.
+1. With several of the poses, it's hard to visually separate the
+translation 3-tuple from the rotation 3-tuple.
 In fact, with one of the longer expressions, a zero was accidentally
 excluded due to how long the expression is overall.

 2. Notice the varying degrees of precision used to repesent 90 degrees